jliszka/jliszka.github.com/_drafts/infinite-lazy-polynomials.md

 Really the only difference is the lack of reference to the rank of the matrix.
 The matrices were already lazy and already only contained {%m%}O(n){%em%} information, so it was a short step to turn them into lazy infinite polynomials.

-BTW, I don't believe this article contains any new code, and it almost certainly presents no new math.
+BTW, I'm pretty sure this article doesn't contain any new code, and it almost certainly contains no new math.
 I tried to supply references where I could find them, but please send me links to relevant articles I may have missed!

 All the code in this post is available in [this gist]().